jericson/jericson.github.io/_posts/2023-12-08-why_discourse.md

     people who aren't on a community platform such as Discourse.

 [^6]: Even before I was hired I asked if College Confidential might
-    swithc to Discourse and the answer was "not a chance".
-At that point I was mostly reacting the custom theme, which was just unworkable, and I saw Discourse as a nicer looking product.
-Not all Vanilla forums have poorly designed themes.
+    switch to Discourse and the answer was "not a chance".
+At that point I was mostly reacting the custom theme, which was just unworkable.
+I saw Discourse as a nicer looking product.
+Not all Vanilla forums have poorly designed themes, so switching wasn't obviously the right option at that point.

 [^7]: Relegating the snide remark about how this name was choicen
     because the feature stinks to a footnote.